mlab-upenn/future_pose_estimator/README.md

 # future_pose_estimator ROS Package
 ROS package that predicts near future pose (up to 1 second) for F1/10th car in front using an April Tag.
-Written by Christopher Kao for EAS 499 engineering senior thesis.
+Written by Christopher Kao for EAS 499 engineering senior thesis in Spring 2019.
+Advised by Professor Rahul Mangharam and Professor Camillo J. Taylor.

 # Summary
 The goal of this ROS package is to reliably predict the near future pose of a F1/10 car that is in front of our F1/10 car.